bwilken01/bwilken01.github.io/_posts/2026-02-06-cnn-fruit-classification.md

 ### Results <a name="overview-results"></a>

-We have made some huge strides in terms of making our network's predictions more accurate, and more reliable on new data.
+We achieved significant improvements in prediction accuracy and generalization to new data.

-Our baseline network suffered badly from overfitting - the addition of both Dropout & Image Augmentation eliminated this almost entirely.
+The baseline network showed substantial overfitting.
+The addition of dropout and image augmentation largely eliminated this issue.

 In terms of Classification Accuracy on the Test Set, we saw: